Create APK

 When you click on the option in the Deploy menu, the following window appears:

-As you can see, this window has five tabs that allow a large number of configurations for the APK package to be deployed.
+As you can see, this window has eight tabs that allow a large number of configurations for the APK package to be deployed.
 In this way, each of the tabs is presented individually:

 This tab is the one shown in the image above.